Selective School Preparation

 NSW Selective High School test format

-The NSW SHS test is administered to Year 6 students in March each year.
-It consists of four components totalling 140 minutes of testing.
+The NSW SHS test is administered to Year 6 students, typically in the first half of the year.
+It consists of four components.
+The total test time and individual section durations have changed in recent administrations, so always confirm the current year's structure with the NSW DoE selective-test page.
 Results are combined with primary school grades to generate a composite score used for placement offers.

 Mathematical Reasoning